marcosolime/game-of-life/Readme.md

 # Run the game loop for 200 epochs
 history = game_loop(200, w1)

-# Generate the animation (saved in out forder)
+# Generate the animation (saved in out folder)
 generate_animation(history, 'gosper_gun')
 ```

-## Thanks
+## Thanks 😊
 Feel free to use, modify and expand the code to meet your needs.
-Have fun 😊
+Have fun